A piece of Socketed Equipment comes with a number of empty "sockets," into which can be placed various "gems" (ie. Green Rocks

 meant you lived in fear of socketing a gem and then, on the very next dungeon crawl, uncovering an even better piece of gear that you would've rather saved the gem for

-.
-The result is a modular customization scheme in which you can create weapons with any combination of pre-determined qualities you desire.
-In general, the containing game will play this up by allowing its Random Number God
+In technical terms, this trope is a modular customization scheme in which you can create gear with any combination of pre-determined qualities you desire.
+In general, it's only seen in games with Randomly Generated Loot

-to design all equipment on the spot, so that you can't control an item's sockets, style (IE sword vs spear vs etc) or pre-existing enchantments, and instead have to spend a lot of time adventuring (or Save Scumming
+, since this ups the possible combinations immensely; it also means you can't control an item's sockets, style (IE sword vs spear vs etc) or pre-existing enchantments, and instead have to spend a lot of time adventuring (or Save Scumming

 ) in the hopes of finding that perfect piece of gear.
-This is more effective than it sounds as a time sink.
-Compare Gun Accessories
+This is a very

 - The Diablo series by Blizzard Entertainment, the Trope Namer, and many of its Follow the Leader clones, such as Torchlight and FATE.
 The latter two games allow you to destroy either the weapon to retrieve the gems, or smash the gems to re-open the slot, averting the problem of having the Random Number God award you better loot just after you made a gem/socket commitment.
 Torchlight also allowed you to combine two identical gems into one that's a level better.